scssyworks/silkrouter/README.md

 $.router.init();
 ```

-The ``init`` method keeps track of handlers which have been triggered.
-If a handler has been called before, it will not be called again.
+The ``init`` method keeps track of handlers which have triggered before.
+If a handler is called before, it is not called again.

 ## Persisting data
-JQuery router supports data persistence via <b>query strings</b> and <b>route params</b>.<br>

-Query string:
+Via query string:
 ```js
 $.route('/path/to/route', (e, params, query) => {
     console.log(query); // -> { h: 'Hello World' }